RyanKopa/Senior-Design/README.md

 sampleID,temperature,bondDuration,voltagePower,bondForce,bondMiddle,bondedArea,bondItself,labels,heelDeformation,centerDeformation,failureMode

-The features of the data are everything but the labels, which are apart the labels of the data set.
-Labels are the failure mode of the bonds post-mechanical testing.

 GBM (XGBoost) is used to predict the failure modes of the bonds based on their bonding parameters.
-Ideally, we are looking for heel break failure modes.
+Ideally, we are looking for heel break failure modes and strengths (labels) of greater than 6 grams force.